giusepperagusa/rcos/README.md

 This is expected to be:

-- a CentOS based alternative to Fedora CoreOS (FCOS)
+- a Rocky based alternative to Fedora CoreOS (FCOS)
-- ***only*** make the minimal changes required to create a CentOS bootc image which closely matches Fedora CoreOS
+- ***only*** make the minimal changes required to create a Rocky bootc image which closely matches Fedora CoreOS
-- the foundation for a CentOS based [uCore](https://projectucore.io)
+- the foundation for a Rocky based [uCore](https://projectucore.io)
-- initially not focussed on installation since FCOS ignition install can be done and rebased to CCOS
+- initially not focussed on installation since FCOS ignition install can be done and rebased to RCOS

 ## Goals